Sydney-Informatics-Hub/training.artemis.introhpc/setup.md

 ## 1. The USyd VPN

 **VPN** (Virtual Private Network) is a protocol that allows you to tap into a local private network remotely.
-Follow USyd ICT's instructions [here](http://staff.ask.sydney.edu.au/app/answers/detail/a_id/519/kw/vpn).
-Once you've connected to the VPN, the above connection methods will work, just as though you were on-campus.
+Follow USyd ICT's instructions [on service now](https://sydneyuni.service-now.com/sm?id=kb_article_view&sysparm_article=KB0011049&sys_kb_id=9e86e1a3dbdf0c50e35b89e4059619b9).
+Once you've connected through the Cisco Anyconnect VPN client, the above connection methods will work, just as though you were on-campus.

 ## 2. Use the Artemis Jump server